 What is Kondratieff Wave?

 The Kondratieff Wave is a concept that was introduced during the Russian Communist era by a sociologist economist, Nikolai D. Kondratieff.
-The economist noticed that agricultural products and copper prices underwent long-term economic cycles that were believed to be as a result of technological innovation and periods of evolution.
+He noticed that agricultural products and copper prices underwent long-term economic cycles that he believed to be a result of technological innovation and periods of evolution.

 Kondratieff first introduced the concept of long wave theory in his 1925 book, “The Major Economic Cycles.”
-Later in 1939, another economist, Joseph Schumpeter, suggested renaming the long waves to “Kondratieff Waves” in honor of the Russian economist’s work.
+Later in 1939, another economist, Joseph Schumpeter, suggested naming the long waves “Kondratieff Waves” in honor of the Russian economist’s work.

-Economists estimate that the waves last for 40 to 60 years, with each cycle demonstrating alternative intervals of high and low growth rate.
+Economists estimate that the waves last for 40 to 60 years, with each cycle demonstrating alternate intervals of high and low growth rates.
 Since the 18th century, economists have identified five Kondratieff Waves, with the first wave occurring during the invention of the steam engine and lasting from 1780 to 1830.

-The second cycle continued from 1830 up to 1880, and it resulted from the growth of the steel industry and the railroads.
-The third, fourth and fifth cycles lasted from 1880 to about 2005, and economists believe that the sixth cycle started in 2005.
+The second cycle continued from 1830 up to 1880, driven by the growth of the steel industry and the railroads.
+The third, fourth and fifth cycles lasted from 1880 to about 2005, and economists believe that a sixth cycle started in 2005.

 Who was Nikolai Kondratieff?

 Nikolai Kondratieff was a Russian economist who is best known for suggesting that capitalist economies experience long-term cycles of boom that are followed by a cycle of depression; the cycles are now referred to as “Kondratieff Waves” or “K-waves.”
 His initial professional work was focused in the areas of agricultural economics and the problem of food supplies.